haiko-xyz/solver/docs/4-aggregator-integration.md

 This document provides an overview of the Replicating Solver and highlights some key points for integration with aggregators, focusing on differences as compared to Strategies.

+It is also worth reading [this](./3-events.md) document for indexing events.

 ## Overview: Solvers vs Strategies

 Solvers are a new product from Haiko that takes the best parts of Strategies and makes them simpler and more gas efficient.